Fiber bundle: Structure groups and transition functions

 where $t_{ij} : U_i \cap U_j \to G$ is a continuous map called a transition function.
 Two G-atlases are equivalent if their union is also a G-atlas.
 A G-bundle is a fiber bundle with an equivalence class of G-atlases.
-The group G is called the structure group of the bundle; the analogous term in physics is gauge group.
+The group G is called the structure group of the bundle.
+This is related to the gauge group in physics, which is the group of automorphisms of the principal G-bundle that leave the base space unchanged.

 In the smooth category, a G-bundle is a smooth fiber bundle where G is a Lie group and the corresponding action on F is smooth and the transition functions are all smooth maps.